nonsequitoria/colourpoint/README.md

 # colourpoint
 A simple colour tracking framework and experiment runner for Processing.
-It was written for an afternoon workshop on "Applied Computer Vision for Human-Computer Interaction."
+It was written for an afternoon workshop on "Applied Computer Vision for Human-Computer Interaction".

 ## Installation and Requirements